satya164/random-color/README.md

 ============
 Show a random color on tap.

-Built for iOS, with [React Native](https://facebook.github.io/react-native/).
+Built for iOS and Android, with [React Native](https://facebook.github.io/react-native/).